stelzinga/MF/MGT_99.Legend.md

 NB: Cost is sometimes expressed via proxies (time, headcount), they ultimately still have a monetary impact.

 ### Risk
 Risk reflects adverse, unplanned -not necessarily unexpected- outcomes that emerge as a result of Run and Change being performed in a dynamic Environment.
 More specifically, adverse outcomes occur as result of either i) weaknesses in Processes performed or supported by Staff, Suppliers or Assets and/or ii) as a result of unforeseen conditions created internally (Management, Staff, Suppliers, Assets) or externally (Suppliers, Clients, and Environment).
-The first one is often referred to a lack of quality of the Operations, whereas the former is more often referred to as external Risk.
+The first one is often referred to a lack of quality of the Operations, whereas the latter is more often referred to as external Risk.
 Management of Operations invariably includes *mitigation* of Risk which are the processes put in place to pro-actively-identify zones of Risk and remediate the cause of that Risk.
 In the case of i) above, Risk Mitigation is referred to as Quality Control, and for ii) it is referred to as Risk Management.
 Combined they are part of Risk Management.
 Ultimately, Risk can be seen as a form of *probabilistic* Cost and the mitigation of Risk incurs a *realised* Cost e.g., insurance, hedge transactions, backup Assets, etc.

 Several types of Risk exist:
-- Strategic Risk: Managerial decisions yielding a specific Change yield a Result that is unexpected,
+- Strategic Risk: Managerial decisions yielding a Result that is unexpected,
 - Financial Risk (Market Risk, Credit Risk, Counterparty Risk)
 - Operational Risk: risk that Operations yield unexpected Services or byproducts
 - Regulatory Risk incl Tax Risk: risk that the results yielded by Operations create a dispute with an authority (tax, regulator, ...) leading to a cost in the form of legal counsel fees, fines by regulators, etc.
 - Other: there are Risks specific to each industry

-Risk is an undesirable consequence of conducting Operations and Management and its minimisation through Risk Management is an important responsibility of a Manager and expressed within the Goal oversight.
-Risk is also the focus of dedicated Business Functions Risk, Quality Assurance and Quality Control (different names, similar coverage).
+Risk is an undesirable consequence of conducting Operations and Management.
+Its minimisation through Risk Management is an important responsibility of a Manager and expressed within the Goal oversight.
+Risk is also the focus of Business Functions Risk, Quality Assurance and Quality Control (different names, similar coverage).
 It is important to note that depending on the Venture, Risk is fundamental or incidental to the Venture.
 For example, in Financial Institutions Risk is fundamental and the very active management of Risk is core throughout Operations, on the other hand a local furniture manufacturer risk is more incidental to the Operations, and it can be -partially- managed through for example Insurance.
 ________________________________________
 ## Staff